hsigeman/findZX/workflow/report/het_perc.rst

-Percentage (%) of heterozygous sites for each sample (heterozygous sites/genome length)
+Percentage (%) of heterozygous sites for each sample